idaholab/moose/doc/content/examples/2d_mbb_pde.md

+# 2D MBB Beam with a PDE Filter

 In this example we will go over using a PDE filter instead of a convolution type filter.
-For larger problems this method may scale better depending on processor counts an filter radius size.
+For larger problems this method may scale better depending on processor counts and filter radius size.
 Only new material not covered in the previous example will be covered here [2D Topology Optimization with Radial Average Filter](examples/2d_mbb.md).

 First there is a new variable `Dc` that will be the filtered sensitivity.